 Accommodating Individuals with Disabilities Individuals with disabilities will be provided an opportunity to participate in all school-sponsored services, programs, or activities.
 Individuals with disabilities should notify the superintendent or building principal if they have a disability that will require special assistance or services and, if so, what services are required.
-This notification should occur as far in advance as possible of the school-sponsored function, program, or meeting.
+This notification should occur as far in advance as possible of the schoolsponsored function, program, or meeting.

 Educational programs for children between the ages of three (3) and twenty-one (21) years of age who have special needs due to handicaps or mental disabilities are provided by the local district through a cooperative arrangement with the Macon-Piatt Special Education District as prescribed by the Rules and Regulations for the Administration of Special Education in the State of Illinois.
 Specific inquiries may be made to the superintendent or the Director, Macon-Piatt Special Education District, 101 West Cerro Gordo St., Decatur, Illinois 62523.
 The telephone number is 217/424-3025.
-Accident Reporting All accidents and injuries should be reported to the instructor and/or the office.
-In case of serious injuries, a parent/guardian will be notified and informed of the situation.